-Saint Lowman is a purebred lab who was born in 2010.
-She came from Guiding Eyes for the Blind and then became part of a program called NEADS, which worked closely with prison inmates to train service dogs.
+Saint Lowman is a purebred Lab who was born in 2010.
+She was bred Guiding Eyes for the Blind and then became part of a program called NEADS, which worked closely with prison inmates to train service dogs.
 Once she graduated from the program, she was matched with Dr. Lowman.
-She was trained as a mobility assistance dog and had the qualities Lowman needed in a service dog.
+She was trained as a mobility service dog and had the qualities Dr. J needed in a service dog.
 Saint was able to be calm and respectful in crowded areas, dealing with many people.

 Since moving in with Dr. Lowman when she was 18 months Saint has been a busy girl.
 She goes to work at the University of Maine at Presque Isle every work day with Dr. Lowman.
 She sits in on classes, opens specially equipped doors that she can pull open using her mouth and helps Dr. Lowman with tasks throughout the day, such as getting in and out of clothing and picking up dropped items.

 Because of Dr. Lowman’s work, Saint gets to travel a lot.
 She loves car rides and hiking with Dr. J. She doesn’t mind plane rides, but landing is always rough.
 Dr. Lowman’s hiking adventures have been amazing for Saint.
 She adores sleeping in a tent and would probably prefer it over her own comfy bed at home.
 She also loves being on the trail and smelling all the wonderful smells of the outdoors, as well as swimming when she can.

 She travels to everyday places, too, such as the car garage, grocery store, vet and even gas stations.
 She appreciates all the places individually and everything that they offer for her to experience.
 The people there are always kind to her and her Mummy and appreciate all the hard work she does, just like we do.